hrushikesh009/RedisCacheManager/README.md

 ### Step 2 : Database Setup

-In this tutorial, I utilized the MySQL Database as I already had MySQL client setup.
+In this tutorial, I utilized the Postgres Database as I already had Postgres client setup.
 You are free to choose the Database based on your own priority.

-You have to install the Mysql client and set up a simple database with user and password privileges
+You have to install the postgres client and set up a simple database with user and password privileges

 `DATABASES = {

     'default': {

-        'ENGINE': 'django.db.backends.mysql',
+        'ENGINE': 'django.db.backends.postgresql_psycopg2',

         'NAME': 'Your Database Name',